 In 1878, Allen moved to Washington D.C. and worked as a lawyer for the Land and Improvement Association until his death in 1894.
 Upon his death Allen left behind his wife and five children.

 As we celebrate Black History Month, it is important to remember that you cannot be discriminated against on the basis of race.
-If you think youemployer is discriminating againsyou on the basis of race McOmber McOmber & Luber P.C. can help.
+If you think your employer is discriminating against you on the basis of race McOmber McOmber & Luber P.C. can help.
 Please call us in our Red Bank, New Jersey office at 732-842-6500, our Newark, New Jersey office at 973-878-9040, or our Marlton, New Jersey office at 856-985-9800 to find out more.